junxit/us-congress-bills-115/derived/amendments.md

 ### 7 U.S.C. § 950bb

-> in the matter preceding paragraph (1), by striking “Not later than” and all that follows through “section” and insert “Each year, the Secretary shall submit to the Congress a report that describes the extent of participation in the broadband loan, loan guarantee, and grant programs administered by the Secretary”;
+> in the matter preceding paragraph (1), by striking “Not later than” and all that follows through “section” and inserting “Each year, the Secretary shall submit to the Congress a report that describes the extent of participation in the broadband loan, loan guarantee, and grant programs administered by the Secretary”;

 | | |
 |---|---|